SAP/spartacus-docs/_pages/telco/installing-sap-commerce-for-tua-spartacus-2.md

     }
     }
     ```
+    If you want to use only Telco sample data then remove the following lines from the `build.gradle` file:

+    ```bash
+    extName 'utilitiesspastore'
+    extName 'b2ctelcocms'
+    ```
 1. Open a terminal or command prompt window inside the `sap-commerce-folder>/installer` folder.

 1. Set up the recipe using the following commands:

     For Windows: